 We’ve all been in situations where games don’t work.
 Some games are just lame.
 Let’s talk about 9 ways to lead games well for your group.

-If it’s a new game to the group (or to you), think through all the elements of the game before you try it.
+4.)
+Think it through.
+If it’s a new game to the group (or to you), think thorugh all the elements of the game before you try it.
 Do you need score keepers?
 What supplies do you need?
 What safety elements do you need to address?